Books I can recommend

 your friends with a recommendation?
 This list is for you.
 It spans my other lists,

-but these are worth repeating twice.
+but these are worth listing twice.

 -

-Disrupted by Dan Lyons.
 A 50 year old journalist is laid off and goes to work

 for a software "unicorn."
 He doesn't fit in and the place is a mess.
 His experiences